dongliu/traveler/views/docs/template/review.md

 page.
 When the owner releases the approved template, a new released template is created.
 The approved template is listed on the approved and released template table.

+#### Reviewer
+**Audience: admin and reviewer**

+A normal traveler user cannot review templates.
+The admin needs to add the reviewer role to the users who wants to perform the task.
+A reviewer sees <a href="/reviews/">Reviews</a> link on top of the traveler page.
+The reviews page list all the active templates under review.
+The reviewer can approve or request for more works for a template.
+A template needs to be approved by all the reviewers before release.
+A single rework request from any reviewer will terminate the review process, and the template becomes editable again.
+A review can request for more work for a template that s/he has approved before it is released by the template's owner.